 Search our directory

-Ted Inc. put together a swinging, decadent promotional party for Champagne Mumm.
+NEW YORK Ted Inc. put together a swinging, decadent promotional party for Champagne Mumm.
 Called Paint the Town Rouge, the bash filled the Cellar Bar in the Bryant Park Hotel with red light, red flowers and red-dressed revelers.
 The soiree toasted the 125th anniversary of the company's Cordon Rouge champagne, which has decorated each bottle with a red ribbon since the late nineteenth century.

 Naturally, the party had plenty of free-flowing bubbly--a pair of servers at the door passed out glasses before guests even entered the lounge--and a team of dancing young women decked out in red boas and red gloves passed out red cigarettes.
 And the event's late night timing (it started at 10 on a Monday night) only added to the festive tone.

 Ted Inc. style director Daphne Shirley transformed Cellar Bar, a space normally filled with pale yellow accents, by covering everything with red--gels on the lights, covers on the furniture and flowers on the bar.
 The decor also warmed up the subterranean space, which looks like a sleek take on a medieval castle in its regular configuration.
 (After a batch of post-September 11 somber events, scarlet has become a hot event hue again, with red color schemes at the Harper's Bazaar relaunch party and Ted Inc.'s Valentine's Day launch party for Carolina Herrera's new fragrance; the vibe of this party was something like Lancel's store opening party.)